HarshiniR4/fashion-dashboard-app/README.md

 ├── docker-compose.yml
 ```

+## Backend Files and Functionalities
+### app/analyze_event_stock_data.py
+- Analyzes the impact of past fashion events on stock prices.
+- Fetches stock data, sentiment data, and event impact data from the database.
+- Calculates historical performance metrics, sentiment forecast trend, and average event impact.
+- Generates investment recommendations based on these analyses.

+### app/fashion_calendar.py
+- Uses Selenium to scrape upcoming and past fashion event data from a website.
+- Parses and stores event data in the database, associating events with relevant stock prices.

+### app/stock_dashboard.py
+- Main Flask application providing API endpoints for various functionalities.
+- Endpoints include fetching stock tickers, stock data, stock forecasts, event impacts, upcoming events, and fashion brands.
+- Also includes an endpoint for generating recommended stocks based on performance analysis.

+### app/stock_scrape.py
+- Uses yfinance to fetch historical stock data for fashion-related stocks.
+- Stores fetched stock data and forecasted stock data in the database.
+- Analyzes the impact of past fashion events on stock prices and stores this data in the database.

+### postgres_setup/init.sql
+- SQL script for setting up and initializing the PostgreSQL database.
+- Defines the schema for tables including stock companies, stock data, stock forecasts, event impact, repeating events, event dates, event names, and fashion brands.
+- Inserts initial sample data into the database.

 ## Contributing
 Contributions are welcome!
 Please create a new branch for each feature or bug fix and submit a pull request for review.